kiarafrobles/www.retroreport.org/_videos/agent-orange-last-chapter-of-the-vietnam-war.md

 ---
-title: "Agent Orange: Last Chapter of the Vietnam War"
+title: 'Agent Orange: Last Chapter of the Vietnam War'
+date: '2014-05-12 23:00:00'
+categories: []
 published: true
-date: 2014-05-12T23:00:00.000Z
 staff_members:
 - sandy-northrop
 topic: health
-description: "The use of the defoliant Agent Orange during the Vietnam War continues to cast a dark shadow over both American veterans and Vietnamese citizens. "
+description: 'The use of the defoliant Agent Orange during the Vietnam War continues to cast a dark shadow over both American veterans and Vietnamese citizens. '
-tweet: "The use of the defoliant Agent Orange during the Vietnam War continues to cast a dark shadow."
+tweet: The use of the defoliant Agent Orange during the Vietnam War continues to cast a dark shadow.
-featured_image_path: /uploads/1422559082424_474740190_1280.jpg
+featured_image_path: "/uploads/1422559082424_474740190_1280.jpg"
 appearance: light-text
 source_video:
   video_id:
   video_provider: vimeo
   video_show_in_history: true
-# type: video
 slug: agent-orange-last-chapter-of-the-vietnam-war
+tags: []

 ---
 During the war, the U.S. military sprayed Agent Orange over millions of acres to defoliate jungles, deprive its enemy defensive cover, and save the lives of American soldiers.

 But dioxin, a contaminant in Agent Orange, has since been blamed for creating a range of crippling health problems – from cancers to birth defects – among American vets and the Vietnamese.